intel/tcf/doc/07-Architecture.rst

 differences for common operations like powering on, off, uploading firmware or an OS image (when said abstractions make sense), as well as providing access to hardware-specific details--all these are implemented by the different drivers that run in the server.

-It follows that other interfaces could be easily added by plugins (currently this is implemented by subclassing, but this is too limiting and will be replaced with extension by attrs).
+It follows that other interfaces can be easily added by plugins.
+This is implemented by either:

+- subclassing, which is limited to targets of which all instances will share the same interfaces

+- dynamic addition of interfaces to each target instance (:meth:`ttbl.test_target.interface_add`).
+See (:meth:`ttbl.buttons.interface` as an example of an interface implemented on the daemon and it's counterpart, :meth:`tcfl.target_ext_buttons.buttons` for the client side).

 Note details about the actual drivers that implement the interfaces do not necessarily belong here and are detailed in the actual driver code.